Quethzel/About-Me-Web-Page/README.md

  - CSS
  - Js
  ### Libraries
+ - Included
   - Chart.js v2.9.3
   - jQuery v1.9.1
   - jQuery One Page Scroll v1.3.1
+ - Libraries from CDN
- - CDN/Font Awesome v5.13.0
+  - Font Awesome v5.13.0
   - Google Fonts

 ### How to use it
 1. Download or clone the repo.